How to Clean Outdoor Furniture of All Kinds

 - Unfinished aluminum furniture should be washed and dried.
 To buff out scratches and restore shine, polish it with metal polish and a microfiber cloth.

-Tips for PVC, Resin or Plastic Furniture
+How to Clean PVC, Resin or Plastic Outdoor Furniture

 “The easiest outdoor furniture to clean and maintain is typically made from PVC, resin or plastic,” says Feldman.
 “Think Adirondack chairs and patio dining chairs.”
 These are often some of the most affordable types of patio furniture, too.
 All but the cheapest patio furniture is made with high-density plastics that are durable, fade resistant and long-lasting.